TL;DR / Quick Verdict

 - The SSR/ISR Solution: The architecture must utilize SSR combined with aggressive Edge caching (stale-while-revalidate), or ISR (Incremental Static Regeneration).
 The system serves a cached HTML page to the user instantly.
 In the background, if the cache is older than 10 minutes, the Edge network quietly triggers a localized SSR render to update the price for the next visitor.

-Scenario B: The Highly Secure Banking Dashboard
+Scenario B: The High-Security Banking Dashboard

 - The SSG Failure: Completely invalid.
 You cannot pre-compile private user data into static HTML files and push them to a public CDN.